 First-time freshman students live in community in residence halls.
 The majority of women live in North Hall and West Hall, and men live in Memorial Hall and Hicks Hall.
 Depending on availability, upperclassmen transfers may live in Hicks Hall or North Hall or in one of our upperclassmen residence halls.

-Freshmen have a say in choosing their roommate by filling out the survey called Roommate Finder in myGCC.
-Roommate Finder is available beginning in May.
+Freshmen have a say in choosing their roommate by filling out a housing application in myGCC.
+This application is available beginning in May.
 Please note: roommate requests must be mutual in order to be assigned.
-If you prefer to have the College match you with a roommate, complete the Lifestyle Preferences portion of the survey.
+If you prefer to have the College match you with a roommate, complete the housing application.
 This information will be used to find the most compatible roommate for you.
 Housing is assigned in the order deposits were received.

-Complete Roommate Finder and begin corresponding with potential roommates when Roommate Finder is activated, typically in early May.
+Complete the housing application and begin corresponding with potential roommates.
 The final deadline for submitting roommate requests is usually the Monday following the final summer preview day (you will be sent the date via email).
 Housing assignments will begin to be distributed in mid-July via your Grove City College email account only; room assignments will not be given out over the phone.
 Room assignments do not change, except in rare situations, e.g. a student decides to not attend Grove City College or there is an opening in a room and a student is added after room assignments were sent.

 As a Christian college, we believe that learning to live in peace with others is important as a life skill and in learning to follow Christ.
 When a roommate conflict arises, students should first attempt to reconcile the issue in an open, honest, and caring manner.
 Oftentimes, simply communicating directly about an issue leads to resolution of a problem.